destructodd/robot/README.md

 **Compatibility**
-This was built on RPI 3 A Plus, using Buster Raspberry Pi OS.
+This was built on an RPI 3 A Plus running the Buster edition of Raspberry Pi OS.
 It is  not functional on Bullseye, due to an overhaul of the camera implementation.

 The pigpio library is used to control servos, and the pigpiod daemon must be installed and launched before running any of the code.